Vexel: Style and appearance

 Vexels are commonly used to portray a sharpened look of a realistic object, such as a vehicle.

 Vexels are often characterized by crisp, clean color and lines (that look nearly vector-graphics style) but is entirely pixel-based, with a variety of color levels, from 2-color outlines to pseudo-realism.

 Etymology

 The term vexel was created by Seth Woolley while he was a technical contributor to the now defunct but once popular teen message board Nova Boards to give it a distinctive name from traditional vector graphics.
-Seth didn't approve of calling the raster images that looked like vectors the name of "vector".
+Seth did not approve of calling the raster images that looked like vectors the name of "vector".
 In response to a question of what they would be called, he coined the term "vexel" as a combination of vector and pixel since they were not simply rasters, and those asking needed a name for a new style.
 He at first suggested calling them rasterized or posterized vector images, but the community took the word "vexel" as an acceptable neologism.
 Ben Woolley has described its derivation.